jgerstmayr/EXUDYN/README.rst

 +  run: \ ``python setup.py install``\
 +  read the output; if there are errors, try to solve them by installing appropriate modules

-You can also create your own wheels, doing the above steps to activate the according python version and then calling (requires installation of Microsoft Visual Studio; recommended: VS2017):
+You can also create your own wheels, doing the above steps to activate the according Python version and then calling (requires installation of Microsoft Visual Studio; recommended: VS2017):

    \ ``python setup.py bdist_wheel``\